scalawithcats/scala-with-cats/src/pages/monads/index.md

 Many Scala programmers quickly become intuitively familiar with monads, even if we don't know them by name.

-Informally, a monad is anything with a `flatMap` method.
+Informally, a monad is anything with a constructor and a `flatMap` method.
 All of the functors we saw in the last chapter are also monads, including `Option`, `List`, and `Future`.
 We even have special syntax to support monads: for comprehensions.
-However, despite the ubiquity of the concept, the Scala standard library lacks a concrete type to encompass "things that can be flatMapped".
+However, despite the ubiquity of the concept, the Scala standard library lacks a concrete type to encompass "things that can be `flatMapped`".
-This is one of the benefits that Cats brings us.
+This type class is one of the benefits bought to us by Cats.

 In this chapter we will take a deep dive into monads.
 We will start by motivating them with a few examples.